Grey and White Bathroom Ideas

 - install accent tile

 - hang artwork (I still want to do this over the teak bench and over our toilet.)

 - install a wall treatment like shiplap or board and batten

 - replace the toilet seat and update the toilet lever

 Bathrooms are easy to put on the back burner.
 We don’t spend a lot of time in them, and some aren’t seen by anyone except family members.
 But I encourage you to keep your bathrooms refreshed, even if it’s just by changing one or two things at a time.
-Prioritize you by doing it for yourself…and every time you walk in your stylish bathroom, you’ll smile.
+Prioritize you by doing it for yourself…and every time you walk in your spa like stylish bathroom, you’ll smile.